These homemade lemonade popsicles are super refreshing. With just three ingredients they are easy to make and perfect to cool off on a hot day.

 - Top up water until total volume is about 2 and a half cups (600mls).

-- Pour into popsicle molds, add sticks and freeze for at least 12 hours, preferably 24 to ensure they are fully frozen.
+- Pour into popsicle molds, add sticks and freeze for at least 8 hours, preferably a full day to ensure they are fully frozen.

 - Remove from molds and enjoy!